Tonbandgerät

 Required if the streaming backend is used.
 Called by Tonbandgerät to

 submit data that is to be streamed.
-Return value of true
+Return value of true indicates that data could not

 be streamed and was dropped.
-Return value of false
+Return value of false indicates that data was not dropped

-and succesfully streamed.
+and successfully streamed.

 Example:

-bool stream_data(const uin8_t* buf, size_t buf_len);
+bool stream_data(const uint8_t* buf, size_t buf_len);

 #define tband_portBACKEND_STREAM_DATA(buf, len) stream_data(buf, len)